"We are the Otters of the universe."- Richard Bach

 I grew up on a carnival (really), traveled the world in a tin can full of stinky dudes (it was, however, the USS Enterprise, the sheer geekery which sustained me through much of the squalid oppression and is still worthy of a -- manly -- "squeeee").

-I read a lot, ponder a lot, write a lot (compared to most folk), helped build the Internet (me and Al Gore... again, though, "really"), and am currently working towards a PhD (probably subaquatic alveus-texendis by the time I'm actually admitted - and yes, I probably have the grammar incorrect -- but ostensibly Depth and Archetypal Mythology).
+I read a lot, ponder a lot, write a lot (compared to most folk), helped build the Internet (me and Al Gore... again, though, "really"), and am currently working towards a PhD (probably subaquatic alveus-texendis by the time I'm actually admitted - and yes, I probably have the grammar incorrect.)
+Ostensibly something in the realm of Depth Psychology and Archetypal Mythology.
 In the past few years I've produced a Shakespeare festival, founded a sustainability-themed charter public high school (makes the farmer's market I'm currently working to found now seem a little dinky), taken my daughter to her first day of high school.
-I also lead dream circles, work in tangible ways (and, perhaps, some not so tangible) to heal the Earth and our human relationship with it (for example, I am on a foundation board for a garden program and am starting a Permaculture Design Certificate program next month).
-For fun and profit, I coach women going back to work after an extended absence from child care on how to get their professional mojo back.
+I also lead dream circles, work in tangible ways (and, perhaps, some not so tangible) to heal the Earth and our human relationship with it.
+For fun and profit, I coach women going back to work after an extended absence (like from being at home with their children) on how to get their professional mojo back.
 (I only do this on a small scale, and only with a formal agreement in place -- I won't try to randomly coach someone I meet.
 It takes up too much space in my brain!)